15 Things Gen X Kids Did in the 1980s That Are Now Obsolete

 My grandparents had a rotary phone.

 And when my family would visit them, sometimes I used their phone.
+It felt fun to use the dial and I can still hear the distinctive sound in my mind.

 Finishing Kindergarten Without a Graduation Ceremony